Last updated: 20241104

 The first step is to to choose a reliable online Social trading platform, or broker whose platform supports Copy trading, with a good reputation to facilitate your copy trades.

-One of the leading social trade platforms in 2024 is eToro.
-It offers a user-friendly interface, a wide range of financial instruments to trade, and a large community of successful traders to copy via a Contract for difference (CFD).
+Two of the leading social trade platforms in 2024 are eToro and TD365.
+These platforms offer a user-friendly interface, a wide range of financial instruments to trade, and a large community of successful traders to copy via a Contract for difference (CFD).

 2) Find a Trader to Copy